Coding with Shards¶

 Log

 is useful as it can be placed at any point of your code to check the value passing through it.
-In this example, we will use Log
+In this example, we use Log

-to verify the value of .hunger
+to verify the value of current-player-health

 Readying the Mesh¶